Contest 2024 application deadline February 21, 2024.

-The U.S. Embassy Riga is pleased to invite 16 to 18-year-old candidates to apply for the 2020 Benjamin Franklin Transatlantic Fellows Summer Institute.
+The U.S. Embassy Riga is pleased to invite candidates aged 16 to 18 years old to apply for the 2024 Benjamin Franklin Transatlantic Fellows Summer Institute.
 The Benjamin Franklin Transatlantic Fellowship is an intensive four-week exchange program, created to build strong ties and promote shared values among young Europeans and Americans.
 The program will enable teenagers to explore U.S. foreign policy priorities such as youth engagement, support for democracy and civil society, and economic prosperity.
-This year the Institute will be hosted by Purdue University in West Lafayette, Indiana, in June and July of 2020; exact dates will be communicated at a later time.
+This year the Institute will be hosted by Purdue University in West Lafayette, Indiana, from June 22 – July 20, 2024.

 The program will consist of a series of lectures, seminar discussions and presentations, and a broad assortment of practical, faculty- and mentor-led workshops.
 The participants will also take part in community service activities, site visits, social and cultural activities, and homestays with American families to deepen their experience of U.S. society during the exchange.

-- The U. S. Embassy judging committee will select ten finalists, who will be invited to Riga for an interview.
-The winner of the contest will take part in the four-week program in June and July of 2020.
+The U. S. Embassy judging committee will select finalists, who will be invited to a virtual interview with the Embassy representatives; and asked to submit their CVs and recommendation letters prior to the interview.
+The winner of the contest will take part in the four-week program from June 22 – July 20, 2024.

 - a commitment to or interest in civic action,